sebcar01/basic-blog-project/README.md

 # basic-blog-project
-This a simple blog website to implement basic HTML/ CSS/ jQuery knowledge
+This a simple blog website to implement basic HTML/ CSS knowledge Project finished